Sulfanilamide: Chemical and physical properties

 Sulfanilamide is a yellowish-white or white crystal or fine powder.
 It has a density of 1.08 g/cm^{3} and a melting point of 164.5-166.5 °C. The pH of a 0.5% aqueous solution of Sulfanilamide is 5.8 to 6.1.
 It has a λ_{max} of 255 and 312 nm.

 Solubility: One gram of sulphanilamide dissolves in approximately 37 ml alcohol or in 5 ml acetone.
 It is practically insoluble in chloroform, ether, or benzene.

 Contraindications

 Sulfanilamide is contraindicated in those known to be hypersensitive to sulfonamides, in nursing mothers, during pregnancy near term, and in infants less than two months of age.

 Adverse effects

 Since sulfanilamide is used almost exclusively in topical vaginal preparations these days, adverse effects are typically limited to hypersensitivity or local skin reactions.
 If absorbed, systemic side effects commonly seen with sulfanilamides may occur.

 Pharmacokinetics

 A small amount of sulfanilamide is absorbed following topical application or when administered as a vaginal cream or suppository (through the vaginal mucosa).
 It is metabolized by acetylation like other sulfonamides and excreted through the urine.

+Use in synthesis

+Sulfanilamide has use in the synthesis of Apricoxib, PheTQS, Sulfametrole, Sulfamethoxypyridazine, Sultiame, Sulfabenzamide, Stearylsulfamide, Sulfasuccinamide.